 What You Need to Know Before You Buy Property in New York

-For many people, the thought of buying their own place feels intimidating or like an unattainable goal.
+For many people, the thought of buying their place feels intimidating or like an unattainable goal.
 This may be especially true if you're someone who has rented for years or just moved out on your own.
-It's possible that you've even set the idea aside because you currently can't afford to rent your own place, and are living with family members or roommates instead.
+You may have even set the idea aside because you currently can't afford to rent your place and live with family members or roommates instead.

 Preparing to Buy a Home